JulianGlatzenberger/AudioRecorder/README.md

 # AudioRecorder
- You can record the last 30 seconds from your speakers.
+ you can record the last 30 seconds from your mic/speakers